 \section{Conclusions}

-In this paper, we have presented a self-consistent numerical framework to model high-energy neutrino production in radiatively dense environments, and we have applied it to the case of NGC~1068 to derive state-of-the-art predictions for the neutrino spectrum in the TeV range.
+We have presented a self-consistent numerical framework to model high-energy neutrino production in radiatively dense environments, and we applied it to the case of NGC~1068 to derive state-of-the-art predictions for the neutrino spectrum in the TeV range.
 This numerical framework leverages the implementation of hadronic and radiative loss channels and the self-consistent treatment of electromagnetic cascades in the numerical tool \texttt{AM3}~\citep{klingerAM$^3$OpenSourceTool2024}.
-With respect to \texttt{AM3}, a new and noteworthy feature is to offer a self-consistent time-dependent model of stochastic acceleration for the protons, properly including the backreaction of proton acceleration on the turbulent cascade (and hence on the acceleration itself), and incorporating detailed prescriptions from microphysics.
-One advantage of this approach is to provide a unified description of particle acceleration and multi-messenger emission in environments that are possibly radiatively dense, as is the case for hidden neutrino sources.
-Here we have held fixed the electron distribution function, as they evolve on short timescales compared to those of protons in the case investigated, but future studies should incorporate detailed energy loss and energization processes for mildly relativistic electrons, as in existing models of X-ray emission from black hole coronae, to improve self-consistency.
+With respect to \texttt{AM3}, a new and noteworthy feature is to offer a self-consistent time-dependent model of stochastic acceleration for the protons while properly including the backreaction of proton acceleration on the turbulent cascade (and hence on the acceleration itself) and incorporating detailed prescriptions from microphysics.
+One advantage of this approach is that it provides a unified description of particle acceleration and multi-messenger emission in environments that are possibly radiatively dense, as is the case for hidden neutrino sources.
+In our work, we kept the electron distribution function fixed, as the electrons evolve on short timescales compared to those of protons in the case investigated.
+However, future studies should incorporate detailed energy loss and energisation processes for mildly relativistic electrons, as in existing models of X-ray emission from black hole coronae, to improve self-consistency.